nilearn/nilearn/doc/nifti_masker/nifti_masker_simple.rst

 .. _getting_started:

 ================================================================================
-Getting started
+Nifti Masker: getting started
 ================================================================================

 .. currentmodule:: nisl.io.nifti_masker

-.. topic:: Steps
+The :class:`NiftiMasker` is a *magic tool* that allows one to load data easily, to automatically preprocess it and then to send it directly into a scikit-learn pipeline.

-   Nisl provides a scikit-learn compliant transformer that helps loading Nifti files and provides some necessary preprocessing:
+The :class:`NiftiMasker` is a scikit-learn compliant transformer that helps loading Nifti files and provides some necessary preprocessing.

+:

     1. :ref:`data_loading` : load Nifti files and check consistency of data
     2. :ref:`masking` : if a mask is not provided, computes one